In a contact center, it’s important to carefully plan how agents’ time is utilized to optimize time spent with customers.

 Use conditions to select or exempt specific agents and/or teams.
 You can filter by agent/team name, skill, shift length and more.

-Prioritize rules
+Prioritizing rules

-Activity and Break rules are scheduled in priority order.
 This means the requirements of each rule are attempted to be met one by one.
 Activities at the top of the list are most likely to meet their requirements, whereas activities at the bottom may not be scheduled if there is no capacity available.

 Tip

 We recommend putting live channels and time-sensitive activities at the top.
-If you want a fallback or ‘filler’ activity, you can put that at the bottom of the list to fill any free time
+If you want a fallback or ‘filler’ activity, you can put that at the bottom of the list to fill any free time.

-To use your Activity Plan, you need to add it to the schedule.
 Once added to the schedule, the rules within the Activity Plan will be used to generate schedules for agents’ shifts in the selected period.

 The Activity Plan will remove and replace any existing schedules with new breaks and activities.
 Activities will be added in draft, distributed based on your rules, and synced with calendar events.